 Cinque Terre in Italian means “Five Villages” which includes Riomaggoire, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 These five villages are popular for being very small towns hanging on to the cliffs of the coast of Italy, which make for some pretty fantastic hiking.
+Not far is Portovenere and together with Cinque Terre, they were designated a UNESCO World Heritage Site in 1997.

 Lonely Planet ranked Cinque Terre as the 241st best travel destination in the world and “if you ever tire of life, decamp immediately to Cinque Terre”.
 It is one destination that you just can not pass up the opportunity to enjoy!
+That seems low, but out of 500 destinations, it’s pretty high on the list, but don’t let the number fool you!

 On our first half day there, we decided to drive into Vernazza.
 Just a bit of advice: leave the car behind and take the trains in.
 Parking is very limited!